Board Members and Staff

 Babak Elahi

-Babak Elahi joined Kettering University in 2019 as Head of the Department of Liberal Arts and currently serves as the interim Dean of the college of sciences and liberal arts at KU.
+Babak Elahi joined Kettering University in 2019 as Head of the Department of Liberal Arts and currently serves as the Dean of the college of sciences and liberal arts at KU.
 He holds a PhD in American literature from the University of Rochester.
 Babak teaches literature, film studies, technical communication, as well as both Sophomore and Senior Seminar in the Department of Liberal Arts.
 His scholarship encompasses the areas of American literature and popular culture, Iranian diasporic life writing, modern Iranian fiction, and documentary film.
 He has translated Iranian fiction from Persian to English, and his most recent academic article, “Reorienting Grass” (Afterimage, Sept.
 2022), is an extended study of the 1925 documentary film, Grass: A Nation’s Battle for Life, and the subsequent musical score composed by Iranian musicians in 1992.
-Babak is also a musician, himself, whose credits include writing and performing the musical score for the
+Babak is also a musician, himself, whose credits include writing and performing the musical score for the independent documentary film The House of Stronzo (2018).

-Alexander Glenn
+Alexander Floyd Glenn

 Alexander Floyd Glenn, a seasoned Business Intelligence Solutions Engineer, working 10-years at Huntington National Bank.
 Specializing in data visualization, Automation, and Enterprise Analysis.
 Alexander has committed his career to harnessing data for business decision-making.
 A seven-year leadership run as President of an Inclusion Council in Michigan highlighted his commitment to diversity and inclusion.
 In this role, Glenn fostered the expansion of the bank's business resource groups, working to bring together unique skill sets and leadership to those who needed it most.